Measuring Human Adaptation to AI in Decision Making: Application to Evaluate Changes after AlphaGo: Other potential applications of the measure

-Our measure may reveal factors that lead to slower or faster rate of adaptation to AI.
-For example, it may reveal that people of certain characteristics (e.g., age, education, experience, training, or any other relevant background) have advantages or disadvantages in adapting to AI as compared with others.
-If such factors are identified, leaders of an organization or government may face a difficult equity vs. efficiency tradeoff: Should the leadership help the disadvantaged members so that most members of an organization or society adapt to AI at similar rates and enjoy producing similar levels of output?
-Or should the leadership focus more on encouraging the advantaged members to maximize adaptation to AI at the organization or society level?
-Answering these questions may not be easy, but our measure can nevertheless help identify such factors and enable organization or government to make appropriate decisions given their environment.
+Our measure can be used to study factors that lead to slower or faster rate of adaptation to AI.
+For example, it can reveal that people of certain characteristics (e.g., age, education, or any other relevant background) have advantages or disadvantages in adapting to AI.
+If such factors are identified, leaders of an organization have to deal with a difficult equity vs. efficiency tradeoff: Should the leadership help the disadvantaged members so that most members of an organization adapt to AI at similar rates and enjoy producing similar levels of output?
+Or should the leadership focus more on encouraging the advantaged members to maximize adaptation to AI at the organization level?
+Answering these questions may not be easy, but our measure can nevertheless help identify such factors.

 Another natural extension is in the area of personalized education.
-AI programs leveraging massive amounts of past student data can outperform human teachers in deciding the optimal sequence of materials to present to students at different skill levels.
+AI programs leveraging massive amounts of past student data can outperform human teachers in deciding the optimal sequence of materials to present to students at different skill levels \cite{cakmak2012algorithmic,kamalaruban2019interactive}.
 For example, when teaching students a new set of concepts, teachers may contemplate which concepts to teach earlier and which concepts to teach later, because learning is a dynamic process in which learning in earlier stages affects learning in later stages.
-That is, as in the game of Go, teachers as decision makers must think not only about which concept to teach at given points (similar to thinking about which move to make given the state), but also about how teaching the concept affects learning at later points (similar to thinking about how the move affects later states), all the while trying to maximize overall learning (similar to maximizing overall winning probability).
+That is, as in the game of Go, teachers as decision makers must think not only about which concept to teach at given points, but also about how teaching the concept affects learning at later points, all the while trying to maximize overall learning.
 Teachers can thus learn from AI programs to improve their teaching, and our measure can be used to evaluate teachers' adaptation to AI.
-Similarly, our measure can help game developers create a better game tutorial, a tool that teaches novice players basic rules and essential mechanics of the game.
-Here, AI programs may optimize the order and contents of the tutorial, but human game developers make the final decisions on constructing the tutorial.
-In this case, our measure can be used to evaluate novice players' skills and engagement during and after two tutorials, one created by AI and another created by human developers, and these evaluations can assess human developers' adaptation to AI.